HBPNeurorobotics/Neurorobotics-grading-server/README.md

 # Neurorobotics-grading-server
-NodeJS server designed to record student grades (MOOC) in a database
+NodeJS server designed to record student grades (MOOC) in a Firestore database.

 ## Building and running the grading server